 In Faron’s honor, we’ve created a special display in the Willie Nelson museum dedicated to Faron Young.
 We also have a lot of photos of him scattered throughout the store and museum.
 So be sure and stop in – you’ll love it if you’re as much of a Faron Young fan as we are.

-In addition to Faron Young, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, Waylon Jennings, Porter Wagoner, Jeannie Seely, the Wilburn Brothers, Webb Pierce, Mel Tillis and many, many others.
+In addition to Faron Young, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, Waylon Jennings, Porter Wagoner, Jeannie Seely, the Wilburn Brothers, Webb Pierce, David Frizzell, Mel Tillis and many, many others.